Which sections would you like to include in your PDF download?

 Rob is an established competition law leader and is recommended as a leading silk in competition law by Chambers and Partners, Legal 500 and Who’s Who Legal.
 In 2019 and 2017, Rob was awarded Competition Junior of the Year at the Chambers UK Bar Awards.

 Competition Act enforcement work:

-As Standing Counsel to the CMA, Rob is currently advising the CMA on a number of ongoing anti-trust investigations.
+As Standing Counsel to the CMA, Rob advises the CMA on anti-trust investigations including a number of ongoing matters.
 His prior experience includes:

 Rob has acted on many of the most high-profile merger decisions and challenges in recent years, including:

 Rob has advised on many of the market investigations carried out since the Enterprise Act 2002 was established, including the following: